 1. Traditional Pumpkin Pie

 Traditional pumpkin pie features a buttery crust and lightly spiced pumpkin custard filling, topped with whipped cream.
-This recipe, from About.com's Guide to Gluten-Free Cooking, fits the bill nicely: Gluten-Free Pumpkin Pie Recipe
+This recipe, from About.com's Expert on Gluten-Free Cooking, fits the bill nicely: Gluten-Free Pumpkin Pie Recipe

 2. Vegan Pumpkin Pie

 Again, you'll need a pre-made pie crust at the ready for this recipe.
-About.com's Guide to Vegetarian Cooking offers a super-easy vegan gluten-free pie crust with just three ingredients: shortening, rice flour and water.
+About.com's Expert on Vegetarian Cooking offers a super-easy vegan gluten-free pie crust with just three ingredients: shortening, rice flour and water.

 3. Low-Carb Pumpkin Pie

-If you tend to eat low-carb and/or grain-free, you'll like this low-carb gluten-free pumpkin pie recipe from About.com's Guide to Low-Carb Diets.
+If you tend to eat low-carb and/or grain-free, you'll like this low-carb gluten-free pumpkin pie recipe from About.com's Expert on Low-Carb Diets.
 It's sweetened with artificial sweetener and molasses, but you can omit the molasses to lower the carb content even further.